alehu57686/Enron-Email-Network-Analysis/README.md

 #### Code Dependencies

-The code relies on several Python libraries, which you can import using the following lines:
+The code relies on the following Python libraries:

 ```python
 import pandas as pd